 11 Du Maurier, Daphne: Rebecca – because this is a book which deserves a re-read.
 Completed.

 12 Eliot, George: The Mill on the Floss – because more than twenty-five years ago, somebody told me this was their favourite book.
 I started reading it and didn’t finish.
 Now I think I’m ready for it.
 Completed.

 13 Eliot, George: Middlemarch – because I feel as if I should.
 Sigh.

-16 Fitzgerald, F. Scott: Tender is the Night – because I’m fascinated by the relationship between the author and his wife, Zelda.
+16 Fitzgerald, F. Scott: Tender is the Night – not sure why.
+Sigh.
+Maybe because I own a copy of the book and want to get it off my shelves.
 This story is said to mirror their lives.
+Completed/DNF.

 19 Forster, E.M.: A Room With a View – the same as for my reasons for wanting to read A Passage to India.

 20 Fowles, John: The Collector – because of the quality of this author’s writing.
 Completed.

 21 Fowles, John: The French Lieutenant’s Woman – because this book is on every list of books to read before you die.

 22 Franklin, Miles: My Brilliant Career – because this book is an Australian classic, written when the author was in her early twenties.
 Completed.